vandenEv/nite-out/README.md

 ### Mac and Windows

-- Set your directory to the frontend.
+- Set your directory to the frontend/mobile file.
-- Run the command (npm i).
+- Run the command (npm install).
-- Run the command (npm start).
+- Run the command (npm install -g expo-cli).
-- This should open a window in your browser with the url that runs the frontend script.
+- Run the command (npx expo start).
-- Alternatively, the default port for frontend should be (localhost:3000).
+- A QR code should appear on the terminal.
+Scanning should make the frontend appear on your phone.